rnag/zoom-chat-to-ppro-markers/README.md

 ### `ImportFilesWithMarkers`

 Opens a file browser window, and prompts the user to select media files to import.
-Imports all selected media clips into a new project bin called `My New Bin`.
+Imports all selected media files into a new project bin called `My New Bin`.

 Then, searches under the same media path (or folder) for a `*.chat` file, and for each imported media file in the bin, imports the Zoom Chat file as **clip markers** into the media file in the Adobe Premiere Pro project.